HIPAA Contingency Plan: Disaster Recovery and Business Continuity Plan

 |164.312(a)(2)(ii)||Emergency Access Procedure||Required|

-The emergency mode operation plan is one of the necessary implementation specifications of the HIPAA security rule under HIPAA Contingency Plan standard found in the Administrative Safeguards Section.
+The emergency mode operation plan is one of the necessary implementation specifications of the HIPAA security rule under the HIPAA Contingency Plan standard found in the Administrative Safeguards section.

-The main aim of the emergency mode operation plan is to determine procedures necessary to ensure continuity of a business processes and protection of eHealth information while operating on emergency mode.
-The emergency mode operation plan is contingency plan that will ensure the continuity of the business’s continuity in the event of a system failure, catastrophe and vandalism.
-It is also important to test the effectiveness of the disaster recovery plans, budgets and schedules in an emergency mode operation.
+The main aim of the emergency mode operation plan is to determine procedures necessary to ensure continuity of business processes and protection of eHealth information while operating in emergency mode.
+The emergency mode operation plan is a contingency plan that will ensure the continuity of the business continuity in the event of a system failure, catastrophe, and vandalism.
+It is also important to test the effectiveness of the disaster recovery plans, budgets, and schedules in an emergency mode operation.

 The testing and revision procedures are a part and parcel of the implementation specification of the HIPAA Security Rule under the HIPAA Contingency Plan found in the Administrative Safeguards section.

-The main objective of the testing and revision processes is to employ procedures necessary for the periodic tests and contingency plans revisions.
+The main objective of the testing and revision processes is to employ procedures necessary for periodic tests and contingency plan revisions.
 The whole process involves reviews of the periodic tests done on written contingency plans and watching out for potential weaknesses.
-These processes are necessary to effective testing.
+These processes are necessary for effective testing.

-Applications and data criticality analysis are a part of the implementation specification of the HIPAA Security Rule under the HIPAA Contingency Plan found in the Administrative Safeguards section.
+Applications and data criticality analysis is a part of the implementation specification of the HIPAA Security Rule under the HIPAA Contingency Plan found in the Administrative Safeguards section.

 Contingency Operations is one of the implementation specifications under the HIPAA Security Rule in the Facility Controls Standards within the Physical Safeguards section.
-The aim of contingency operations is to employ procedures that will help the facility access the restored data that was lost in the emergency mode operation plan and discovery recovery place in case of a real emergency.
+The aim of contingency operations is to employ procedures that will help the facility access the restored data that was lost in the emergency mode operation plan and discover recovery places in case of a real emergency.

 Data backup and storage is among the implementation specification of the HIPAA Security Rule under the Device and Media controls standard within the Physical safeguards section.
 A covered entity must be able to develop a retrievable of the protected eHealth information when required to do so before moving the equipment.
 Otherwise, it is mandatory to ensure consistent updates on your backup since you will need this backup in case of a disaster.

-Emergency access procedure is an implementation specification requirement under the HIPAA security rule under the Access Control standard found in Technical Safeguards section.
+The emergency access procedure is an implementation specification requirement under the HIPAA security rule under the Access Control standard found in the Technical Safeguards section.
 The main aim of the emergency access procedure is to determine the appropriate procedures to be used to access protected eHealth information in the event of an emergency.
-It is important to note that emergency access plays a significant role in determining an organization’s efficiency in accessing its data in the event of a disaster
+It is important to note that emergency access plays a significant role in determining an organization’s efficiency in accessing its data in the event of a disaster.

-The National Institute of Standards and Technology (NIST) normally recommend the following steps as necessary in addressing contingency planning requirements.
+The National Institute of Standards and Technology (NIST) normally recommends the following steps as necessary in addressing contingency planning requirements.
 These key steps are: